 Selecting topics for your course is a quick way to report additional information about it, so that prospective students can locate it faster and easier.
 By adding topics to your course, you can provide the Udemy team with more specific information than what’s presented via categories and subcategories, so that we can surface it to interested students more effectively.

-Please note: currently the Primary Topics feature is only available for courses that are public (not private) and that have English set as the course language.
+Please note: currently the Primary Topics feature is only available for courses that are public (not private).
 For instructions on how to adjust the privacy setting of a course, click here.

 Choosing The Right Topics For Your Course

 When deciding on what topics should be chosen for your course, we recommend you consider what’s primarily taught in it.
 Each individual topic chosen should comprehensively describe your course’s content without being too broad.
 For example, “The Complete Tennis Course” should have “Tennis” selected as a topic, but not “Sports”, since the latter is too broad and not specific enough.
 Or if the course is related to “Finance”, and includes extensive information about financial modelling, then we would recommend adding “Financial Modelling” as a topic.

 How to Add Topics to Your New Courses